scottfeldmanpeabody/strava/README.md

 ![](https://www.ride25.com/wp-content/uploads/2014/10/strava_rgb_logotype.png "Strava Logo")

 [Strava](https://www.strava.com) is an app at the juxtiposition of social networking, fitness, and GPS tracking.
-Used mostly by cyclists and runners, Strava allows athletes can upload GPS tracks of their workouts to share with their friends (and the rest of the internet).
-The unique feature Strava has is user-defined "segments" which function as short, virtual racecourses where an athelete can compare times against themselves to try to get a PR (personal record), and others for the course record (also known as the K/QOM -- King/Queen of the Mountain for cycling).
+Used mostly by cyclists and runners, Strava allows athletes to upload GPS tracks of their workouts and share them with their friends (and the rest of the internet).
+The unique feature Strava has is user-defined "segments" which function as short, virtual racecourses where an athelete can compare times against themselves in order to try to get a PR (personal record), and others for the course record (also known as the K/QOM -- King/Queen of the Mountain for cycling).

-I've used Strava for many years mostly as a cyclist.
+I've used Strava for many years, mostly as a cyclist.
 In addition to using it for ride tracking and competition (even if only in my head), I've also used it to find new places to ride and estimate how long a ride will take me.

 ### Which bike should I bring?